 Inside the boat, the seven double cabins are lavish and comfortable.
 Divided up into the opulent master cabin, four double and two twin cabins, Lamima is the perfect choice to celebrate a special occasion with your loved ones.
 The yacht can be exclusively hired or guests can opt for one of the shared charters, the choice is yours.
 Perfect for both sailors and non-sailors, Lamima offers comfort that is much more akin to a villa or hotel than an average yacht.

 On your journey through Indonesia you can visit active volcanoes, desolate and pink sandy beaches, enjoy diving with manta rays or hiking some incredible trails on search of the Komodo dragon.
-Get a real sense of this extraordinary region, the rugged, unspoiled landscapes and glimpses of dolphins swimming alongside the boat a common sight.
-Guests on all Lamima charters will have full use of all the watersports equipment from jet skis to paddleboards and diving and snorkeling equipment which your PADI instructor can help you with.
+Get a real sense of this extraordinary region, the rugged, unspoilt landscapes and glimpses of dolphins swimming alongside the boat a common sight.
+Guests on all Lamima charters will have full use of all the watersports equipment from jet skis to paddleboards and diving and snorkelling equipment which your PADI instructor can help you with.
 Lamima allows guests to spend their days exploring exquisite archipelagos, discovering the marine life of the world's best diving destinations and wildlife that inhabit these outstanding volcanic landscapes.

 Lamima can be exclusively hired or guests can book a cabin on one of the boat's shared charters.
 Please ask one of our Travel Consultants for Lamima's departure dates.